Honors Global Scholars

 What are the final steps in certifying that you are an Honors Global Scholar?

 All Honors Global Scholars will submit this Certificate Advising Form, documenting their successful completion of the certificate.
-Submissions must include a DARS report and a portfolio, which will include a short essay (750 word maximum) synthesizing and reflecting on the international dimensions of their learning experience.
+Submissions must include a portfolio, which will include a short essay (750 word maximum) synthesizing and reflecting on the international dimensions of their learning experience.
 A portfolio may contain multiple media (essays, photos, videos) and may be submitted as a PDF , Google site, or a video recording of a conference-style poster presentation (the submission of the video would count as the presentation).

 All courses taken for the certificate must have passing letter grades (A-F), or a "pass" grade (P/NP), in the Degree Audit Reporting System (DARS).
 The certificate can be declared through MyPSU, under Academic Program Change, as a Secondary Major/Certificate.